Head Coach Eric Roof

 Jonathan completed his degree in social science at MSU in August of 2017.
 He is a 2007 graduate of St. Mary High School.

 The Roof family is well known in the baseball world, as Eric and Jonathan's relatives have made marks all over the professional and college ranks.
-Their father, Gene, played for the St. Louis Cardinals and Montreal Expos in the 1980s, and is currently a coach in the Detroit Tigers organization as the baserunning coordinator.
+Their father, Gene, played for the St. Louis Cardinals and Montreal Expos in the 1980s, and is currently a coach in the Detroit Tigers organization as the outfield/baserunning coordinator.
 Their older brother, Shawn, played at Illinois and was with the Frederick Keys, a High A affiliate of the Baltimore Orioles.
-He is now the manager for the Hillsboro Hops, the short season Class A affiliate of the Arizona Diamondbacks.
+He is now the manager for the Visalia Rawhide, the Class A Advanced affiliate of the Arizona Diamondbacks.
 Finally, their younger sister, Jacqueline, was a three-time All-American softball player at Campbellsville University.

 Assistant Coach A.J.
 Achter

-Achter will be the only coach on a Division I baseball staff in the state of Michigan to have prior MLB playing experience, while being just one of two in the Mid-American Conference, joining Kent State Head Coach Jeff Duncan.
+Achter was the only coach on a Division I baseball staff in the state of Michigan to have prior MLB playing experience, while being just one of two in the Mid-American Conference, joining Kent State Head Coach Jeff Duncan.
+As of 2019, there are just four coaches is the MAC with MLB playing experience.

 A native of Toledo, Ohio, Achter spent the last eight years in professional baseball, including three seasons in the big leagues with the Minnesota Twins (2014-15) and Los Angeles Angels (2016).
 Most recently, Achter was in the minor league system of the Detroit Tigers during the 2017 season.
 In his three-year MLB career, the right-handed pitcher went 2-1 with a 3.92 ERA in 62.0 innings, while striking out 33.